Investment vs. Spending

 31 So whether you eat or drink or whatever you do, do it all for the glory of God.

 So what did the master expect?
-An investment.
+An investment he would approve of.
 So if whatever we do, do it for the glory of God.
 That is the -return- He expects for our monetary investment.
 So what is the glory of God.
 It is an investment that we will not worry about when we have to answer for it.

 2 Corinthians 5:10 Common English Bible (CEB)